compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/slideshows.md

 ![Slideshows](../../img/content_pdf.JPG) ![Slideshows](../../img/content_powerpoint.JPG)

-## Action within Compositeur Digital UX
+## Actions within Compositeur Digital UX

 Slideshows support the following action.
 To have a complete overview of each action, [see the section Actions](actions.md)